Soorajm100/CS-ASSIGNMENT/README.md

                    lsmod
 The command will list  all the kernel modules providing description by three columns that is name , size ,used by

+The following code is available we have to make a file called simple.c and paste the code given from the textbook (Reference:<b> Operating system Concepts Abraham Silberschatz , Peter Galvin , Greg Gagne </b>)